monkoose/DoNe/README.md

 ## Script for opening neovim as defold external editor

 Opens only one neovim window by utilizing its server capabilities.
-Name it how you want (for example `neovim-for-defold`), make it executable and put in any dir in your $PATH environment variable.
+Name it how you want (for example, `neovim-for-defold`), make it executable and put in any directory in your $PATH environment variable.
-On defold's menu `File > Preferences > Code` change `Custom Editor` field to `neovim-for-defold` (or the name you chose).
+On defold's menu `File > Preferences > Code` change the `Custom Editor` field to `neovim-for-defold` (or the name you chose).
 You don't need to change anything else.

 ```sh